adaniefei/AccessMath_Pose/README.md

  - Shapely
  - pandas

+### C files
+The c file * * needs to be re-compile for non-windows users.
+We provide a valid version of the file for users of Python 3.6+ 64-bits for windows user.

 ### Speaker Action Annotation
 #### Export Frames(required for annotation tools)
 It exports frames from original videos for Video annotation.
 The FPS of the original video is 30 and we export `FRAME_EXPORT_FPS` frames per second given in the [config] to ensure the annotator work correctly.